';

 From Akureyri, we depart on the “Diamond Circle”, the North’s answer to its golden sibling in the south, and very aptly named.

-From the Godafoss Waterfall, to the incredible geothermal area, the formations of Lake Myvatn, and Dettifoss Waterfall, the most powerful in Europe, this is a day filled with incredible sights and sounds In the late afternoon, we fly back to Reykjavik, where we spend the last light-filled “night” of our trip.
+From the Godafoss Waterfall, to the incredible geothermal area, the formations of Lake Myvatn, and Dettifoss Waterfall, the most powerful in Europe, this is a day filled with incredible sights and sounds.

-Today, we enjoy a whale-watching adventure, in some of the world’s best whale country.
+• Today, we enjoy a whale-watching adventure, in some of the world’s best whale country.
 We also visit one of the islands in Reykjavik bay which is home to a large colony of puffins, one of the most unusual birds that this region is famous for.